Get More of What You Came For: Information

 The first step in asset protection is privacy.
 Even before you have many hard assets (you at least have your future income to protect) you can benefit from being more private with your personal information.
 Learning NOW how to use a Land Trust (even if you only have one property) can save you lots of trouble in the future.
 Additionally, you will be learning as you invest and get better at structuring your deals.

-(Hidden benefit of using a Land Trust: Public recordings related to your property will show up on your personal credit report, thereby lowering your credit score and access to credit.
+(Hidden benefit of using a Land Trust: Public recordings related to your property will not show up on your personal credit report, thereby lowering your credit score and access to credit.
 If you hold title to the property in a Land Trust, any liens relating to your property will not report to your personal credit report.
 This allows you time to work out the problem more favorably with your creditor since it does not appear on your credit reports).

 How Do I Insure Property Held in a Land Trust?